raugfer/raugfer.github.io/about.markdown

 permalink: /about/
 ---

-I am software engineer with broad experience in developing embedded and system software, full-stack and mobile applications.
+I am software engineer with broad experience in developing system and embedded software, full-stack and mobile applications.

 I am inconstant search of simplicity, performance and integrity when conceiving computational systems.

 I formally studied Computer Science:

-* I have a Ph.D. degree from Yale University (2010).
+* I have a Ph.D. degree from [Yale University](https://cpsc.yale.edu/) (2010).
 I became a researcher an expert in Formal Semantics and Program Verification.
-* I have a M.Sc. degree from Unicamp (2001).
+* I have a M.Sc. degree from [Unicamp](https://www.ic.unicamp.br/) (2001).
 I wrote a complete implementation of the JVM, including AOT/JIT compiler and system runtime.
-* I have a B.Sc. degree from UFMG (1998).
+* I have a B.Sc. degree from [UFMG](https://www.dcc.ufmg.br/) (1998).
 I acquired a strong systems background and had lots of fun writting program in C, C++, Pascal, assembly and others.

-I would like to grown my carreer as an open-software developer.
+I would like to grown my carreer as an open-software developer:

 * [Cashu](https://cachu.cc/) is a non-custodial mobile crypto wallet.
 * [crypto-java](https://github.com/raugfer/crypto-java) is a crypto primitives library written from scratch and supporting the most popular cryptocurrencies.